 Our specialists have extensive experience in injecting botulinum toxin for control of blepharospasm and hemifacial spasm, conditions in which involuntary closure of one or both eyes results in effectively losing total vision when not treated.

-During an initial neuro-ophthalmology evaluation, you should expect to spend from three to six hours for thorough testing and medical advice.
+During an initial neuro-ophthalmology evaluation, you should expect to spend three to six hours for thorough testing and medical advice.

 For a referral to a Washington University neurologist or neurosurgeon at Barnes-Jewish Hospital, call